 Potting into a container

 - Your growing mix should be loamy and well-drained with lots of compost or well-rotted manure; You can lighten heavy soils by incorporating a soil-less growing mixture containing peat moss, perlite, and vermiculite;

 - Keep fig containers in full sun and water regularly; and

 - When fruits begin to form apply 2 to 3 gallons of water each day.

 - Shape your plant by removing suckers and heading back long branches; and

 - Move to a protected area, such as a garage.

 Figs are adored by many animals, not just people.
 Without netting to throw over your bush, you may find that squirrels and birds will dine first on your crop.
 Figs ripen from mid-September through frost.
-They do not ripen off the plant.
+Unripe, green fruits will not ripen off the plant.
 Fruits that have begun to color and soften will continue to ripen if picked and brought inside.
 Since figs are fragile and enjoyed by birds and squirrels it's a good idea to pick fully ripened and partially ripened fruits with each visit to your fig bush or tree.